Jethet/vanillaJS-audio-tour/README.markdown

 **Description**

 Geolocation (also known as geotracking, geolocalization, or geopositioning) is the process of finding, determining and providing the exact location of a computer, networking device or equipment.
 It enables device location based on geographical coordinates and measurements.
 The coordinates are identified on a map to provide a complete address that usually includes a country, city, town/colony, building name and street address.
 Positions can also be expressed as a bearing and range from a known landmark.

 In this project, geolocation is used to make audio-tours for canal excursions.
-WE NEED MORE EXPLANATION OF WHAT THE TOUR IS ABOUT HERE: IS IT FOLLOWING MONUMENTS, LANDMARKS?
-IS IT FOR A SPECIAL AUDIENCE (SCHOOL KIDS, ELDERLY, DISABLED PEOPLE)?
-IS IT FREE?
+Our client wants the app to provide their guests with historical and other local information during their canal tours, preferably also in other languages for their foreign visitors.
+The app should have a database for images, audio files and other content.
+Other requirements include off-line operation of the app.

 In the initial phase, the app will be built with vanilla JavaScript, HTML and CSS.
 We will also be using HTML5 audio player, and possibly video.

 **MPV** PLEASE ADD OR DELETE, I AM NOT SURE WHAT THE FUNCTIONALITY OF THE APP IS GOING TO BE

 In the initial phase, the app will be built to include the following functionality:
+* the user will see a welcome page when opening the app
-* the user can create an account
+* the user can log in with either an access code or QR code
-* the user can log in to their account
+* the user enters a screen with access to the tours after accessing the app
-* the user can log out of their account
-* the user can delete their account
-* the user can choose their audio tour
+* the user can select their audio tour by clicking on the screen
-* the user can start the audio tour
-* the user can pause the audio tour
+* the user can choose their preferred language from a drop-down menu
-* the user can stop the audio tour and return to the home screen
+* after the selection, the user sees a confirmation on the screen and can start the audio tour by clicking the start button

 * .... ?

 **Backlog**  PLEASE ADD OR DELETE

-In a later phase, possible options to consider are:
+Possible options to consider are:
-* add functionality to choose a language
+* the user can stop the audio tour and return to the home screen
 * add functionality to star places as favourites
 * add functionality to save a map of the tour
 * .... ?